-- B. The Company's internal control system is to ensure: - (1) the existence of an adequate control environment; - (2) the existence of an adequate risk management system; - (3) timely and effective communication of management and operating control information throughout the Group; and - (4) continuous review over the adequacy of and the application of existing control systems and practices. - C. The Group Internal Auditor reports to the Board and the President.
+- F. The Group Internal Auditor reports to the Board and the President.
 He or his designated delegate attends all meetings of the Audit Committee and where appropriate, raises concerns about possible improprieties in financial reporting, internal control, business ethics, conflicts of interests or other policy violations.
-The Group Internal Auditor meets the Company's auditors as and when required regarding any significant changes, deficiencies and material weaknesses in and fraud related to internal controls. - D. To regulate share dealings by Directors, Corporate Management and Operating Management, and certain employees of the Group in relation to shares, options and other securities of the Company, and to promote ethical and responsible practices, the Board shall ensure that the Company shall maintain in effect the Code of Ethics and Securities Transactions.
-The provisions of the Code of Ethics and Securities Transactions shall be no less exacting than those of the Model Code for Securities Transactions by Directors of Listed Issuers ("Model Code") as set out in Appendix 10 to the Listing Rules.
+The Group Internal Auditor meets the Company's auditors as and when required regarding any significant changes, deficiencies and material weaknesses in and fraud related to internal controls. - G. To regulate share dealings by Directors, Corporate Management and Operating Management, and certain employees of the Group in relation to shares, options and other securities of the Company, and to promote ethical and responsible practices, the Board shall ensure that the Company shall maintain in effect the Code of Ethics and Securities Transactions.
+The provisions of the Code of Ethics and Securities Transactions shall be no less exacting than those of the Model Code for Securities Transactions by Directors of Listed Issuers ("Model Code") as set out in Appendix C3 to the Listing Rules.
 All Directors, in any event, are required to comply with the Model Code.